 Your mood-boosting food shopping list should include:

 All of these contain a variety of vitamins, minerals and antioxidants that make them great mood-lifting foods.
-Some – such as wholegrains, fruit and vegies – help feed our gut bacteria, while nuts, seeds and legumes contain healthy fats, which support healthy brain function and have been shown to help protect against depression.
+Some – such as wholegrains, fruit and veggies – help feed our gut bacteria, while oily fish, nuts, seeds and legumes contain healthy fats, which support healthy brain function and have been shown to improve mental health.

 “We know that eating foods containing carbohydrates can lift your mood, so go for healthy ones,” suggests Joanna.
 “Pasta is often thought of as a comfort food but you can make a nourishing healthy pasta-based meal by teaming it with extra virgin olive oil, adding fresh tomatoes, olives, capers and tuna and folding through rocket or spinach.
-Other ‘smart carbs’ include sourdough wholegrain bread, legumes – this includes baked beans, a great comfort food! – and wholegrains like quinoa or rolled oats.”
+Other ‘smart carbs’ include sourdough wholegrain bread, legumes – including baked beans – and wholegrains like quinoa or rolled oats.”

 Are there any foods to avoid?